bronzehedwick/bronzehedwick.github.io/_posts/2014-09-18-my-artsy-fartsy-css-web-experiment.md

 I call it, [Day and Night](http://bronzehedwick.com/nightandday/).

-The quick pitch is that your can control the sun with your mouse, and if you bring the sun down behind the hills in the foreground, the scene changes from day to night.
+The quick pitch is that you can control the sun with your mouse, and if you bring the sun down behind the hills in the foreground, the scene changes from day to night.

 <a href="http://bronzehedwick.com/nightandday/">![Night and day split]({{ site.url }}/images/night_and_day.png)</a>